bytetwiddler/json-encoded-payload/ReadMe.md

 Example of embedding binary base64 encoded data in a json object.

 The main.go code will take the 2 included binary files in the project root and convert them to base64 URLEncoded json objects.
-It will then take each JSON object and convert it back to a file prepeinding "new_" to the original fileName.
+It will then take each JSON object and convert it back to a file prepending "new_" to the original fileName.

 Here is a single file json object:
 ```